Ödön Márffy: Biography

 The success of this exhibition brought him the friendship of József Rippl-Rónai and Károly Kernstok.
 Rippl-Rónai, who had lived in France and was one of the Nabis, invited the young painter to Kaposvár.
 Due to his support, Márffy became a founding member of MIÉNK (Magyar Impresszionisták és Naturalisták Köre – Circle of Hungarian Impressionists and Naturalists).
-Károly Kernstok, a well-established painter who led The Eight, invited Marffy to his inherited property in Nyergesújfalu.
+Károly Kernstok, a well-established painter who led The Eight, invited Márffy to his inherited property in Nyergesújfalu.
 There Márffy worked at art, exploring fauvism.

 From late 1909, Márffy actively participated with the group of artists who seceded from the MIÉNK, and were to become famous as The Eight (A Nyolcak).
 Other members were Róbert Berény, Dezső Czigány, Béla Czóbel, Károly Kernstok, Dezső Orbán, Bertalan Pór and Lajos Tihanyi.
 They had their first exhibit together in 1909.
 In 1911 they held their first exhibit under the name of The Eight.

 Their first exhibit opened on 30 December 1909, at the Könyves Kálmán Salon (Budapest), under the title New Pictures.
 Their second exhibition – already entitled The Eight – opened in April 1911 in the National Salon.
 While the Eight as a group had only three exhibitions in total, they were involved in all the new intellectual movements, and were part of evenings with new Hungarian literature and contemporary music.
 Contributors included many writers associated with the journal Nyugat (Endre Ady (d.
 1919), Dezső Kosztolányi), and the music was by the most modern composers: for instance, Béla Bartók and Zoltán Kodály.

 Between 1909 and 1914, Márffy's painting was constantly transforming.
 The exalted, fauvist brushwork gave way, in his landscapes, nudes, still lifes and portraits, to an increasingly rigorous mode of composition.
 The disciplined, constructivist approach would be loosened up in the second half of the decade by increasingly expressionistic solutions, thanks in part to his encounter with Oskar Kokoschka.

 Marriage and family

-In August 1920, Ödön Márffy married the young widow Berta (Boncza) Ady, also known as "Csinszka."
+In August 1920, Márffy married the young widow Berta (Boncza) Ady, also known as "Csinszka."
 Her husband Endre Ady had died in 1919, after they had been married four years.
 The marriage brought emotional and financial security to Márffy.